Inference with non-probability survey samples

 – A version of Akaike's An Information Criterion, minus twice the maximized log-likelihood plus twice the number of parameters.weights

-– the weights initially supplied, a vector of 1s if none were.est_totals
+with the frequency weights initially supplied, a vector of 1s if none were.est_totals

 – the formula supplied.df_residual